ggreen/kafka-devOps/README.md

 # kafka-devOps

-kafka-devOps BETA UNIX scripts for manage a simple single server Apache Kafka installation.
+kafka-devOps BETA UNIX scripts for management of a simple single server Apache Kafka installation.
-These scripts have be tested in a local MAC environment.
+These scripts have been tested in a local MAC environment.

-See the following for [downloading the Apache Kafka](https://kafka.apache.org/quickstart#quickstart_download)
+Also see the following for [downloading the Apache Kafka](https://kafka.apache.org/quickstart#quickstart_download)

+Additional steps to configure a separate local properties files
+- mkdir config
+- cp $KAFKA_HOME/config/server.properties config/
+- cp $KAFKA_HOME/config/config/zookeeper.properties config/

 ## Startup Scripts
 The following are the management scripts to configure/run a Kafka installation